shamin2/shamin2/README.md

 ![Coding](https://media.giphy.com/media/ZVik7pBtu9dNS/giphy.gif)

-I'm a Full Stack and Software Developer, as well as a Machine Learning Enthusiast, studying Computer Science with a minor in Mathematics at Memorial University of Newfoundland.
+I'm a Full-Stack software Developer, as well as a Machine Learning Enthusiast, studying Computer Science with a minor in Mathematics at Memorial University of Newfoundland.
 Dedicated to building scalable solutions, I am adept at creating web and software applications that enhance user experience and business processes.

 ---